gray-panda/grayrepo/2017_labyREnth/chal/doc5_marsspider/README.md

 - There are ways to bypass it

 It can be bypass by using OfficeMalScanner or manually using the following steps
-- Open xls file with a hex editor. (e.g. hexedit.exe from http://www.physics.ohio-state.edu/~prewett/hexedit/)
+- Open the file with a hex editor. (e.g. hexedit.exe from http://www.physics.ohio-state.edu/~prewett/hexedit/)
 - Search for "DPB"
 - Replace "DPB" to "DPx" (or any other String)
 - Save file.